"Charlie Brown's Christmas Stocking"

 Tomine's illustration depicts a world where our personal perceptions are both separate from and integral to our shared ones.
 His work often incorporates two people, many of whom are either not acknowledging the central shared point between them, or clandestinely offering attentions to another person even as that other person is absorbed in his or her own moment.

-These are quiet portraits of a jarring existence, and the components gather to present
+These are quiet portraits of a jarring existence, and the components gather to present New York City as an organism as complex as any human.

 In the most mesmerizing section of the book, Tomine's sketches of the city are presented with his handwritten observations of the person he draw.
-He makes note of the physical indications of mood and interest, and then speculates on the internal.
-One sweaty guy is either deep in thought or staring at his expensive shoes.

 Tomine suspects one girl of knowing that he was drawing her by the way she abruptly leaves the subway train.
 Much like so many of the people depicted in his drawings, these are interactions without interacting, and that is so much of urban life.